jluttine/junction-tree/README.md

 Cecil Huang, Adnan Darwiche, Inference in belief networks: A procedural guide, International Journal of Approximate Reasoning, Volume 15, Issue 3, 1996, Pages 225-263, ISSN 0888-613X, http://dx.doi.org/10.1016/S0888-613X(96)00069-2.

 F. R. Kschischang, B. J. Frey and H. A. Loeliger, "Factor graphs and the sum-product algorithm," in IEEE Transactions on Information Theory, vol. 47, no. 2, pp. 498-519, Feb 2001. doi: 10.1109/18.910572

+Kjærulff, Uffe.
+1997.
+Nested junction trees.
+In Proceedings of the Thirteenth conference on Uncertainty in artificial intelligence (UAI’97).
+Morgan Kaufmann Publishers Inc., San Francisco, CA, USA, 294–301.

+### Other Python Junction Tree Implementations

+[symfer](https://mbsd.cs.ru.nl/symfer/index.html) - a tool suite, written mostly in Python, for performing probabilistic inference
+[bayesian-belief-networks](https://github.com/eBay/bayesian-belief-networks) - a library for the creation of and exact inference on Bayesian Belief Networks specified as pure Python functions